raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 curl -f -X POST --data '(1 2 3 4 5)' http://localhost:3000/calculate # -> 720
 ```

-Unlike before, we see that the product of numbers in the list is returned.
+Unlike before, we see that the product of numbers in the list is returned!

 ## Summary

+- We've integrated Stak Scheme in a Rust program.
-- I used Stak Scheme to dynamically change the behavior of a Rust program!
+- By using Stak Scheme, you can change the behavior of Rust programs dynamically.
-- Scheme is good.
+- Scheme is awesome!

 ## Future Prospects